saimpot/WaylaidSuppliesGoldCost/README.md

 - The tooltip will display the fill price, potential profit or loss, and reputation information.
 - Make informed decisions on whether to fill a Waylaid Supplies request based on the provided data.

+## Changelog 📝
+Keep track of all changes and updates to the addon here to stay informed about new features and improvements! see the CHANGELOG.md file for details.

 ## Contributing 🤝

 Your contributions are welcome!
 If you have improvements or bug fixes, feel free to fork the repo and submit a pull request.